JuliusPH/hibernate/README.md

 ## Installation

 To create database, use the profile "createdb".
-To create schema and insert default records, use the profile "createschema".
+To create schema, use the profile "createschema".
+To insert data, use the profile "insertdata".